dfelinto/blender-manual/manual/modeling/modifiers/nodes/geometry/boolean.rst

 Boolean
 *******

-The *Boolean Node* allows boolean operations between two *Geometry* inputs.
+The *Boolean Node* allows cutting, subtracting, and joining the mesh component of its two *Geometry* inputs.

+The node acts with the same method as the *exact* mode of the :doc:`boolean modifier </modeling/modifiers/generate/boolean>`.

 .. figure:: /images/modeling_modifiers_nodes_boolean.png

-   Boolean modifier node.
+   The Boolean node.

 Options